Ripplet Math

 Teacher-controlled settings with facts, fractions, and decimal equivalence

-Teachers can set class defaults, lock or unlock student settings, and use the same question generator across Math Fluency, Ripplet Racer, and Animal Armada.
+Teachers can set class defaults, lock or unlock student settings, and use the same question generator across Math Fluency, Ripplet Racer, Animal Armada, and Math Assessment.

 Class and student controls